-AT THE REGIONAL LEVEL, five regional or sub-regional workshops are planned drawing on the resources of the PFTAC resident advisors, IMF Fiscal Affairs Department staff, STX, and experts from other development partners including the UNDP, the World Bank and ADB; and regional, sub-regional, and countryspecific training jointly sponsored by PFTAC and regional partners like PASAI, PRIF, and PIFS.
+AT THE REGIONAL LEVEL, five regional or sub-regional workshops are planned drawing on the resources of the PFTAC resident advisors, IMF Fiscal Affairs Department staff, STX, and experts from other development partners including the UNDP, the World Bank regional, sub-regional, and countryspecific training jointly sponsored by PFTAC and regional partners like PASAI.
+PRIF, and PIFS.

-Planned regional or sub-regional events include:
+Planned regional or sub-regional events

-- Working with the Pacific Islands Forum Secretariat (PIFS), a PFM leadership seminar with Finance Ministry heads will discuss issues of commonality in PFM; - A joint Caribbean/Pacific event is planned to bring together Small Island States senior PFM officials together in Washington to be coordinated with CARTAC that will include a focus on disaster resilience; - Building on a highly successful event in 2017, a regional workshop on fishing revenue on Expenditure Forecasting/Budget Documentation is planned; - A regional workshop on internal audit the delivery under the PFM program in FY2020 will be at least 30 percent greater than FY2019, with 41 missions/activities planned versus an expected FY2019 outturn of 31, and with 668 days of TA field delivery up 200 days from FY2019.
+- Working with the Pacific Islands Forum Secretariat (PIFS), a PFM leadership seminar with Finance Ministry heads will discuss issues of commonality in PFM; - A joint Caribbean/Pacific event is planned to bring together Small Island States senior PFM officials together in Washington to be coordinated with CARTAC that will include a focus on disaster resilience: - Building on a highly successful event in 2017, a regional workshop on fishing revenue on Expenditure Forecasting/Budget Documentation is planned:

-- A regional workshop on cash flow forecasting and management; - A workshop on the disclosure and management of contingent liabilities and other specific fiscal risks.
+- A regional workshop on internal audit; - A regional workshop on cash flow forecasting and management; and - A workshop on the disclosure and management of contingent liabilities and other specific fiscal risks.

-IN TERMS OF COUNTRY ACTIVITIES,
+IN TERMS OF COUNTRY ACTIVITIES.